vrawat27911/Search-Engines-Feedback-System/README.md

-# Search-Engines-Feedback-System

-Eye tracking based Feedback System for Search Engines - done as part of Sketch Recognition Class final project
+Eye tracking based Feedback System for Search Engines in C# - done as part of Sketch Recognition Class project